Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Preparing for a trip can be stressful…even if you are looking forward to it.
 And stress is a big trigger for mast cells.

+You’ve probably heard us talk about the parasympathetic and sympathetic parts of your nervous system.
 When you are stuck in sympathetic mode, your body is in an emergency state.
 It doesn’t have time or resources to deal with healing.
 And this sympathetic state actually INCREASES histamine and mast cell activation.

 This is why it’s so important to be able to shift to the parasympathetic mode.
 The parasympathetic nervous system is the opposite of the sympathetic nervous system.
 It’s the rest, heal, and digest state.